cassbech/scrap/README.md

 - structure : name, address, contact's mail & phone
 - missions : title, description, skills, additional information, update date

-Some of these items can bea scraped from html tags and others need to be scraped from java/php calls included into the html code.
+Some of these items can be scraped directly from html tags and others need to be scraped from java/php calls included into the html code.

 Scraping is done with BeautifulSoup